-Gyrochronology is Stellar Age Determination using its rotation rate along with other characteristics such as its mass and/or color (through its normal relation with the mass).
-It is considered effective for low-mass stars (e.g., the Sun).
+Gyrochronology is stellar age determination using the star's rotation rate along with other characteristics such as its mass and/or color (through its normal relation with the mass).
+It is considered effective for low mass stars, including the Sun.
+An early observed relationship, known as the Skumanich relationship or Skumanich law, for main sequence stars, is:

 Ωe ∝ t-½